Church of God in Christ: Controversy

-In 2014, at the COGIC International Holy Convocation held in St. Louis, Missouri, COGIC minister Elder Earl Carter was selected by the General Board to be the keynote speaker for Saturday night.
-He referred in his sermon to gay men as "sissies", "perverted and lost", and said, "If you want to feel like a girl; I wish God would give you the monthly of a girl; I wish He had you bleeding out of your butt."
-This excerpt of Elder Carter's sermon went viral throughout social media and was picked up by major television news broadcasts.
+In his sermon, Carter used inflammatory language, referring to gay men as "sissies", "perverted", and "lost abominations".
+At one point, he said, "If you want to feel like a girl, I wish God would give you the monthly of a girl—I wish He had you bleeding out of your butt."
+A brief excerpt of his sermon circulated rapidly on social media and television, sparking widespread backlash.

-COGIC Presiding Bishop Charles E. Blake issued a public apology, saying "I apologize for what seemed to be a harsh, uncompassionate, disrespectful spirit on the part of that speaker."
-Bishop Blake apologized to a young man (Andrew C. Caldwell) who, following Superintendent Carter's message, came forward to proclaim that he had been delivered from homosexuality.
-His testimony "literally went viral, and… brought upon him criticism and sardonicism."
+In response to the controversy, the COGIC Presiding Bishop at the time, Bishop Charles E. Blake issued a public apology, stating, "I apologize for what seemed to be a harsh, uncompassionate, disrespectful spirit on the part of that speaker."
+Bishop Blake also extended a personal apology to Andrew Caldwell, a young man who had come forward immediately after Carter’s sermon to testify that he had been "delivered from homosexuality".
+Caldwell’s testimony went viral, subjecting him to intense public ridicule and scrutiny.
+He later claimed he felt pressured to testify due to the tone and content of Carter’s message.